Skip to Content

 25. Salt Flats, Arizona

-In the center, the salt crust is almost five feet thick but tapers to under an inch at the edges.
-The harshness of the area prevents the survival of animals and plants.
+The salt crust is up to five feet thick in the center, tapering to under an inch at the edges.
+The harsh conditions prevent plant and animal life.

 Final Thoughts

-Life and travel adventures are meant to be fluid.
-The places mentioned above are simply ideas of bucket list possibilities.
+Life and travel adventures are meant to be fluid, and the destinations above are just bucket list ideas.

 Antelope Canyon and Badlands National Park